Key takeaways

 Time efficiency gains

-Target 30 to 50 percent time saved on suitable entries, include verification time in comparisons.
+Target 30 to 50 percent time saved on suitable entries.
+Include verification time in comparisons, not just raw dictation speed.

 Classification accuracy

-Track reduction in manual mapping, voice context often clarifies the right ledger faster than a bare bank line.
+Track reduction in manual ledger mapping.
+Voice context often clarifies the right account faster than a bare bank line description.

 First pass posting accuracy

-Measure the percent of entries that need no downstream correction, higher is better for reconciliation speed.
+Measure the percent of entries that need no downstream correction.
+Higher is better for reconciliation speed and month end close.

 Month end impact

-Look for shorter time to close and smoother GST, TDS preparation cycles.
+Look for shorter time to close and smoother GST and TDS preparation cycles.

 Adoption by language